Overview Courses 2023

 Regression is the most commonly used statistical technique in the social sciences and the foundation of more advanced approaches.
 In this course we study regression and its necessary foundations.

-RSS01.D6 Regression 2: Logistic Regression and General Linear Models: Binary, Ordered, Multinomial and Count Outcomes
+RSS01.D6 Regression 2: Logistic Regression and General Linear Models: Binary, Ordered, Multinomial and Count Outcomes - Registration no longer possible

 Social scientists are often confronted with outcome variables that are not linear, such as binary, or ordinal survey items, or event counts.
 The aim of this course is to make students comfortable with applying GLM regression techniques.